Building a Low-carbon, Smart Society with Technological Innovation

 Fifth, we will help build low-carbon cities.
 With our integrated smart energy solutions, we can integrate power sources, grids, loads, and storage to build low-carbon buildings and campuses, which will reduce energy costs and increase energy efficiency.
-In Shenzhen's Futian District, Huawei Digital Power is already constructing its new Antuoshan campus, which will be the world's largest campus with nearly zero carbon footprint that combines PV generation, energy storage, direct current distribution, and flexible electricity use.
+In Shenzhen's Futian District, Huawei Digital Power is already constructing its Antuoshan campus which will be built as a near-zero carbon campus featuring solar PV, energy storage, direct current, and flexibility.
 The campus is expected to be opened in 2022.
-Once it is up and running, the campus will generate 1.5 million kWh of green electricity annually, and its annual power consumption will drop from over 14 million kWh to 7 million kWh, saving over 50% of electricity and cutting carbon emissions by over 60%.
+Once it is up and running, the campus will generate 1.5 million kWh of green electricity annually, and its annual power consumption will drop from about 11.92 million kWh to 5.89 million kWh, saving over 51% of electricity and cutting carbon emissions by over 63%.

 As of September 30, 2021, Huawei Digital Power has helped customers generate 443.5 billion kWh of green power and save 13.6 billion kWh of electricity.
 This is equivalent to reducing carbon emissions by 210 million tons and planting 290 million trees.